pymoca/pymoca/README.md

       der(a) = a;
     end model ball

-in one cell, then you get the python object out to play with
+And then you can access the compiled modelica object via python.

     results = ball.simulate(tf=10)
     plot(results.a)